ROSbots/rosbots_setup_tools/README.md

 ## Use our existing ROSbots Raspbian+ROS+OpenCV image (after you've downloaded it)
 1. Unzip the image file
 1. On a Linux or Mac machine, dd the image to your micro-sd card mapped to rdiskN (replace N with the actual number):
    1. sudo dd if=rosbots-xxx.img of=/dev/rdiskN conv=sync
 1. Insert the micro-sd into your RPi then power up
 1. ssh pi@xxx.xxx.xxx.xxx (IP address assigned to your RPi)
 1. password - rosbots!
 1. Set up new ssh keys
    1. sudo rm /etc/ssh/ssh_host_*
    1. sudo dpkg-reconfigure openssh-server
 1. sudo raspi-config - expand your filesystem to use the entire SD card.
 1. reboot
 1. rosnode list (to make sure all is working)
+1. Do the step defined in "Set up ROSbots setup tools" below
+1. Do the step defined in "With our pre-build Raspbian ROS+OpenCV image, set up ROSbots modules" below

 ## Setting up a new Raspberry Pi